 Do Ontario Works Payday loans require collateral?

 No, payday loans and cash advances are unsecured loans requiring no collateral.
-Unlike secured loans that demand cars or property as a guarantee, payday lenders approve based solely on income verification through bank account analysis.
-This makes loans accessible to Ontario Works recipients who typically lack valuable assets beyond their exempt primary residence and vehicle.
+Unlike secured loans that require collateral, such as cars or property, payday lenders approve applications based solely on income verification through bank account analysis.
+This makes loans accessible to Ontario Works recipients, who typically have few assets beyond their exempt primary residence and vehicle.

 What happens if you can't repay a payday loan on welfare?

 Contact your lender immediately.
 Payday lenders charge up to $25 NSF fees when payments fail, then report unpaid loans to collections, harming credit and triggering aggressive collection calls.
-Many lenders also attempt multiple withdrawal attempt,s creating cascading NSF fees.
+Many lenders also make multiple withdrawal attempts, resulting in cascading NSF fees.
 Bree doesn't charge late fees and works with Ontario Works recipients to find repayment solutions.

 Are there alternatives to payday loans for Ontario Works recipients?